lynx-x-ray-observatory/soxs/doc/source/users_guide/instrument.rst

 * ``"THETA"`` or ``"OFFAXIS"``: Off-axis angle in arcminutes

 In this case, the photons will be scattered by the images which are closest to them in terms of energy and off-axis angle.
+The same is true for files containing multiple EEF HDUs.

 .. _simple-instruments: